 If the patient refuses to undergo the treatment, an improvement in the symptoms may take longer even though the patient cleans their eyelid at home on a daily basis.
 In some cases, when anterior blepharitis is not treated properly it may end up in an infection.

 How often should eyelid microexfoliation be performed?

 The procedure does not have to be repeated as long as the patient is compliant and meticulous in their eyelid hygiene.
-Patients who cannot do their eyelid hygiene properly, may have to have the procedure repeated at 6-month intervals each year.
+Patients who cannot properly undertake their eyelid hygiene may have to have the procedure repeated at 6-month intervals each year.